prestodb/presto-yarn/README.md

 * To configure the connectors with Presto add the following property in your appConfig.json.
 It should be of the format {'connector1' : ['key1=value1', 'key2=value2'..], 'connector2' : ['key1=value1', 'key2=value2'..]..}.
 This will create files connector1.properties, connector2.properties for Presto with entries key1=value1 etc.

 ```
-    "site.global.catalog": "{'hive': ['connector.name=hive-cdh4', 'hive.metastore.uri=thrift://${NN_HOST}:9083'], 'tpch': ['connector.name=hive-cdh4']}"
+    "site.global.catalog": "{'hive': ['connector.name=hive-cdh5', 'hive.metastore.uri=thrift://${NN_HOST}:9083'], 'tpch': ['connector.name=tpch']}"
 ```

 ### Using YARN label

 To guarantee that a certain set of nodes are reserved for deploying Presto we can make use of YARN label expressions.

 * First assign the nodes/subset of nodes with appropriate labels.
 See http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.3.0/bk_yarn_resource_mgt/content/ch_node_labels.html
 * Then set the components in resource.json with yarn.label.expression to have labels to be used when allocating containers for Presto.